Nyks45/Kernel-TC/README.md

                                        android
                                 cross-compile toolchian

-RUN ./setup to setup the toolcahin for use
+RUN ./setup to setup the toolchain for use

 had to zip a few files cause github was throwing errors due to their size.